Minority Health and Health Disparities International Research

 - The Minority Science Programs (MSP) in the School of Biological Sciences at

 the University of California, Irvine (UCI) announces the Minority Health and

 Health Disparities International Research Training (MHIRT), funded by the

-International Center (FIC) of the National Institutes of Health (NIH).
+National Institute on Minority Health and Health Disparities (NIMHD) of the National Institutes of Health (NIH).
 The program offers international research training opportunities

 to qualified undergraduate, graduate students who are